PRESCRIPTIVE RESISTANCE TRAINING FOR RISK ASSESSMENT AND INJURY PREVENTION

 Core stability involves strength and flexibility

-The last prehab excercise I recommend everyone should be doing is the YTWL for mid back strengthening and scapula stability.
+The other prehab excercise I recommend everyone should be doing is the YTWL for mid back strengthening and scapula stability.
 Once again this is because the majority of my clients present with different degrees of a condition know as upper crossed syndrome.
 Pathologically this is define by a weakness in the mid back, namely the fibres of the mid and lower trapezius, and a tightness in the deep neck flexors and pectoral muscles of the chest.
 This can be caused by a number of things however it is especially present in people that are slouched in front of a computer, looking down at a phone or working with their hands in front of them.
 The accumulative effect of which results in imbalances within the shoulder and if left untreated tendinopathy.

 This is especially true because, the shoulder joint is the only joint within the body that relies on the surrounding muscles for its stability and that is because of the enormous range of motion this joint allows.
 With this increased flexibility can come instability and that is why it is important we are constantly working to protect and balance the shoulder girdle.
 The YTWL is the perfect exercise to reduce upper crossed syndrome and help bring balance back to the shoulder.